Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 Navigator Minion sighs.
 “You really don’t seem too worried considering we just lost that other minion.”

 Cosplay Minion waves it off.
-“Baw, he wasn’t fun, besides, he was way shorter than me – I’m not into losers.”
+“Baw, he wasn’t fun, besides, he was way shorter than me – I’m not into losers,” she says with a sly glance to the side.

 “W-well that said, you are right in that we can’t let it slow us down.
 We need to keep moving,” he says, adjusting his glasses with a reaffirmed and unexpectedly handsome refrain.